tianzhi0549/FCOS/README.md

 **MobileNets:**

 *We update batch normalization for MobileNet based models.
-If you want to use SyncBN, please install pytorch-nightly.*
+If you want to use SyncBN, please install pytorch 1.1 or later.*

 Model | Training batch size | Multi-scale training | Testing time / im | AP (minival) | Link
 --- |:---:|:---:|:---:|:---:|:---: